francescortiz/image/README.markdown

     Scale and add overlay to a remote image
     <img src="{% image '' 'url=http://www.example.com/img.jpg&width=150&height=150&mode=scale&overlay=img/overlay.png' %}"/>

+## Known bugs

+* When using RunPython in migrations the image_center does not get associated to the image field.
+Check issue [#4](https://github.com/francescortiz/image/issues/4) for a workaround.

 ## TODO

+* Add the symlink-mirrored storage that allows it ot perform fast when using Amazon S3.
 * Remove the need to specify with and height for images beeing manipulated.
 Let the system work with the original image size.
 * Add the posibility to prevent upscaling.
 * Make it possible to set the size of the center of attention, in order to be able to make crops that only show that area.